-If you’ve landed on this page, chances are you’re pretty new to credit cards and are considering getting one for yourself.
-In this day and age, getting a credit card seems like a rite of passage for anyone in their adulting phase… or is it?
+If you've found your way to this page, chances are you're relatively new to the world of credit cards and are contemplating getting one for yourself.
+In this day and age, obtaining a credit card may seem like a customary step in one's journey into adulthood... or is it?

 But before you make the jump, it’s important to first make an informed decision on whether or not you’re ready to get your first credit card.
 Take this article as your first credit card guide, as we’ll equip you with what you need to know before you get your first credit card.